Paul-Loup Chatin: Step-up to Hypercar (2024–present)

 In 2025, Chatin returned to Alpine's No. 35 WEC lineup alongside Milesi and Habsburg.
 In addition, Chatin rejoined IDEC Sport in the ELMS, partnering Job van Uitert and former teammate Paul Lafargue.
 The WEC season started discretely, as the No. 35 only scored its first points result at the third round in Spa with an eighth place — having been forced to pit from fourth late on to get a splash of fuel.
 At Le Mans, Chatin got involved in an incident with Loïc Duval during the evening, resulting in a drive-through penalty.
 Despite this, the No. 35 ended up ninth overall.
 Chatin and his teammates failed to score points in São Paulo and Austin, before having a standout day in Fuji: Chatin got to the front with a well-timed pit stop and remained there until Milesi stepped in; the latter then managed to take the lead with an inspired strategy of leaving two old tyres on at the last pit stop.
 The team held on to the lead and scored Alpine's first victory with the A424, as well as the first overall WEC victory for a fully gold-rated driver lineup.
 Chatin left Alpine following the final round, as the No. 35 crew outscored the No. 36 by one point in the drivers' standings.

 In November 2025, it was announced that Chatin would join the Genesis Magma Racing team for the 2026 FIA World Endurance Championship season.
+Due to the nature of his Alpine contract however, Chatin was prevented from testing the Genesis GMR-001 or sitting in during technical debriefs with the team's engineers before 2026.

 Driving style

 Following his maiden LMP2 season in 2014, Chatin was praised for his "well-judged" overtaking manoeuvres and described as a clean driver.
+Chatin is also notable for his speed in qualifying, exemplified by multiple ELMS pole positions as well as two LMP2 class poles at Le Mans (in 2018 and 2023).
+Longtime IDEC Sport teammate Paul Lafargue has talked about how Chatin "pulls [him] up" with his pace.

+Ahead of his Hypercar debut in 2024, online newspaper Dailysportscar described Chatin as "one of the most highly rated of the LMP2 pack" who "correctly [got] a Hypercar shot".

+Personal life

+During his time in endurance racing, Chatin has named four-time Le Mans 24 Hours winner Henri Pescarolo as his inspiration.